betterscientificsoftware/bssw.io/CuratedContent/PlanningUsingPSIPs.md

-# Planning for Better Software using using PSIP-Tools
+# Planning for Better Software using PSIP-Tools

 Do you wish to learn how to incorporate improvements focussing on software sustainability and productivity in an easy and efficient manner in your project?
 This article introduces a good resource for this purpose.